flarum/docs/docs/extend/testing.md

     $this->actor->shouldReceive('SOME PERMISSION')->andReturn(true/false);
 ```

-TIP: If you find your extension needs _lots and lots_ of mocks, or mocks that feel unrelated, it might be an opportunity to simplify your code, perhaps moving key logic into their own smaller functions (that dont require mocks).
+NOTE: If you find your extension needs _lots and lots_ of mocks, or mocks that feel unrelated, it might be an opportunity to simplify your code, perhaps moving key logic into their own smaller functions (that dont require mocks).

 ## Frontend Tests